wspotter/Count-On-Me/README.md

-# Count On Me - Efficient Inventory Management
+# Count-On-Me - Efficient Inventory Management

-"Count On Me" is a Next.js application designed for efficient inventory management, particularly for retail stores like art supplies.
+"Count-On-Me" is a Next.js application designed for efficient inventory management, particularly for retail stores like art supplies.
 It features AI-powered tools like "Quick Counter" for recognizing items from images, counting them, and attempting to read barcodes.

 ## Features